Mark Alpert knows about stuff.

 Gladwell’s theory in The Tipping Point is social epidemics can spread just like viruses do.
 At a certain point, there will be a sudden change of results in a particular social arena due to three types of people: mavens, connectors, and salesmen.
 Connectors know a lot of people.
 Salesmen persuade others to do something they might not otherwise do.
 But mavens are the information brokers.
 Although we may sometimes act as connectors or salesmen in our job as teachers, we are most effective in our role as mavens.

 What is the social epidemic we are trying to manufacture and get to tip in our classrooms?
 It is helping our students navigate their journey with the intention of fulfilling their greatest potential.
-This means we cannot just be information brokers about the math or the science or the art we teach in our classrooms.
+This means we cannot just be information brokers about math or science or art we teach in our classrooms.

 Arthur Wellesley Foshay’s career in education spanned 62 years and ran the full spectrum from classroom teacher to consultant for the U.S. Office of Education.
 Foshay’s paradigm of education went beyond simply the intellectual category of gaining knowledge.
 It went even beyond the social and emotional ranges which have recently been added to the theory of educating the whole child.
 In fact, Foshay promoted six purposes of a student’s curriculum to support the ultimate objective of engaging in a more fully human experience.

 From Foshay’s point of view, educating the whole child means addressing the following six purposes: intellectual, emotional, social, physical, aesthetic, and transcendent.
-While reading textbooks and literature can aid a student in these areas, it is personal human experiences which provide the greatest instruction.
+While reading textbooks and literature can aid a student in these areas, it is personal human experiences that provide the greatest instruction.
 And just like students need teachers to help them gain intellectual knowledge in a particular subject area, they also need teachers to model and mentor the other five purposes as well.

 Our Intention is Information